-- Make the gift in your will contingent on your children reaching a certain age, usually 25 at the oldest.
-Alternatively, if you want more fl exibility about when your children
+- Make the gift in your will contingent on your children reaching a certain age, usually 25 at the oldest

 - Alternatively, if you want more flexibility then the shares could pass into a discretionary will trust on your death.
 The trustees of the trust can be given complete discretion over when your children receive the shares outright meaning that the trustees could delay giving the shares to a child who is not financially astute.

 Q: My late father changed his will shortly before his death to leave everything to his new girlfriend so my brother and I have been left out.
 It does not seem fair, is there anything we can do?

 A: Unfortunately, it is not the case that you are able to contest a will simply because you believe it to be unfair.
 There are only limited grounds on which you can legally challenge a will including:

 1. Lack of proper formalities – the will needs to satisfy all of the legal formalities.
 We would need to see a copy of your father’s will to see if these formalities have been met

 2. Lack of testamentary capacity – i.e. whether your father understood that he was making a will and had the necessary mental capacity to do so.
 We would need to consider if your father had dementia for example or any other illness that may have affected his mind at the time

 3. Lack of knowledge and approval – your father must have known and approved the contents of his will and appreciated the extent of what he was giving to whom, i.e. that he was excluding his children in favour of his girlfriend.
 It is often closely related with testamentary capacity above and we would need more information to make a judgment here